dufferzafar/cheat/README.md

 # Todo

+* Allow multiple cheat directories
+* `cheat fetch` command to fetch all the cheatsheets from a repo.

 * Find a way of using all the sheets from chris's repo, along with stuff that I've added.

-* Allow multiple cheat directories
 * Colors on the AppHelpTemplate.

 * Or execute a command by, `cheat git 12` ?